Wii Karaoke U: Gameplay

 After a performance, the singer will be given a score based on pitch, timing, and accuracy.
 Players can sing solo, as a group, or in a competitive multiplayer mode.
 The game allows players to connect online, competing for higher online rankings and in the karaoke battle modes.

-Songs are performed on stage by Miis, who can be customized to wear different costumes to suit your Mii and the performance.
+Songs are performed on stage by Miis, who can be customized to wear different costumes to suit the player's Mii and the performance.
 Similarly, the stage can be customized to add band members, choreographed dancers, pyrotechnics, among other additions.

 Despite being a free download, the game operates on a ticket system that allows users to subscribe to a service for temporary access all the games content, similar to the "day pass" pricing system later used in Wii Sports Club.
 Users can purchase 1-hour tickets, 2-hour tickets, 24-hour tickets, and a 30-day ticket to access the Joysound song library.

 Controversy

 Shortly after its launch in Europe, Nintendo Life broke a story revealing that Wii Karaoke U did not censor any of the songs in the Joysound library.
 This led to concerns as the title granted access to songs with explicit content, making no attempt to warn users that they might sing songs with inappropriate language.

 In response, Nintendo issued a statement to Eurogamer announcing the addition of a mature content warning on Wii Karaoke U's eShop page as well as in the app itself.